Switch Port Mode Interfaces for an FDM-Managed Device

 You can create templates of devices with interfaces configured for switch port mode.
 Beware the following scenarios when mapping interfaces from the template to a device:

-• If a template interface does not contain any VLAN members prior to applying the template, CDO automatically maps it to an available device interface that has the same properties.
+• If a template interface does not contain any VLAN members prior to applying the template, Security Cloud Control automatically maps it to an available device interface that has the same properties.

-• If a template interface that does not contain a VLAN member is mapped to a device interface that is configured as N/A, CDO automatically creates an interface on the device the template is to be applied to
+• If a template interface that does not contain a VLAN member is mapped to a device interface that is configured as N/A, Security Cloud Control automatically creates an interface on the device the template is to be applied to

 • If a template interface containing a VLAN member is mapped to a device interface that is not present, applying a template will fail.